 A couple parts of the ship remain above water.
 This is the base of gun turret #3.

 Over at the USS Bowfin, guests can walk through a World War II submarine that was put into service in 1942.
-Just about every room of the submarine is open, so visitors can see the dorms, kitchen, and control rooms with their antiquated machinery.
+Just about every room of the submarine is open.
+Visitors can see the dorms, kitchen, and control rooms with their antiquated machinery.

 Outside the Bowfin are several torpedoes and missiles from the same era.
 There’s also a quad gun with four huge barrels.

 Here’s one of the most unusual and sinister items on display.
 It’s a Japanese suicide torpedo.
-The torpedo was large enough to fit a single person, who hunkered down inside a small cockpit and used a periscope and radio signals to find its target.
+The torpedo was large enough to fit only a single person.
+The pilot hunkered down inside a small cockpit and used a periscope and radio signals to find its target.

 The suicide torpedo could travel about 50 miles per hour and would launch four miles from its target.
 Nine separate groups of suicide torpedoes were launched during the war.
 They were successful in taking down a couple of American ships, but the total number of Americans killed from them was not much more than the number of Japanese pilots who died in the suicide attacks.